Why Is January 21 Called Blue Monday and What Can You Do About It?

 1. Book a Cruise

 There’s nothing like looking forward to a great vacation to lift the spirits, and there’s no vacation quite like a cruise.
 Check out the best cruises to take this year to find your perfect trip.
-Not sure which to pick?
-This handy quiz might be able to help.

 2. Head South